brentley/appmeshworkshop/content/servicediscovery/servicediscovery.md

 {{% notice info %}}

 In ECS, Service Discovery can **only** be enabled at service creation time.
-In other words, you can't update an existing servie to use service discovery.
-Given our Crystal service was not enabled for service discovery at creation time, we will have to create a new version which does indeed leverages ECS's support for service discovery.
+In other words, you can't update an existing service to use service discovery.
+Given the crystal service was not enabled for service discovery at creation time, you will create a new version which does indeed leverages ECS's support for service discovery.
 {{% /notice  %}}

-So given the dependencies between the services, we will proceed in the following order to enable Service Discovery:
+Given the dependencies between Cloud Map, ECS and App Mesh, you will proceed in the following order to enable Service Discovery:

-We will start of by configuring a namespace and a service in Cloud Map.
+1. Configure a namespace and a service in Cloud Map.
-We will then create the App Mesh resources needed to represent the new version of our ECS-based Crystal service.
+2. Create the App Mesh resources needed to represent the new version of the ECS-based Crystal service.
-Finally we will create a new service in ECS for the Crystal backend.
+3. Create a new service in ECS for the Crystal backend.

-* Let's create a namespace in Cloud Map to hold our service.
-We will name it **appmeshworkshop.pvt.local**
+* Let's create a namespace in Cloud Map to hold the service.
+Name it **appmeshworkshop.pvt.local**

 ```bash
 # Define variables #